Skip to main content

 Best value

-Surfshark began in 2017 as a VPN service for iOS devices, but has since branched out to all major operating systems and device platforms.
+Surfshark began as a VPN service for iOS devices, but has since branched out to all major operating systems and device platforms.
 Surfshark’s two main selling points are its usability and price – it’s GUI is far and away the easiest to use of all the products mentioned here and its yearly subscription options make it the cheapest big-name VPN platform available, outside of free subscription models.
 The platform is also noted for minimal speed losses and year-on-year improvements in general connectivity.

 4. ProtonVPN